Diono Rainier Review

 Inflatable Seat Belts

-Diono has determined that the Rainier cannot be installed with inflatable seat belts found in some Ford and Lincoln vehicles, and some aircraft bulkhead seats.
+Diono has determined that the Rainier CAN be installed with inflatable seat belts found in some Ford and Lincoln vehicles.
+This does not include inflatable belts found in other vehicles or airplanes.
 Check your vehicle owner’s manual and the tags on the seat belts to see if you have this type of seat belt.
 These seat belts can also be identified by their thickness: they are much thicker than their non-inflatable counterparts to accommodate the airbag.

 This seat does NOT have a built-in lockoff device for installations with seat belt so it’s very important to understand how your seat belt locks if you’re going to install with seat belt and not with LATCH connectors.
 Remember, once your child reaches 35 lbs. rear-facing, or 40 lbs. forward-facing – you must discontinue using the lower LATCH connectors and switch to a seat belt installation instead.
 All vehicles made after 1996 have seat belts that can lock in some way to hold a carseat tightly in place during routine driving.
 Most vehicles have switchable retractors but some vehicles or specific seating positions have locking latchplates instead.
 It’s important to know what your vehicle has and to understand how these features work before you install this carseat with a seat belt.
 See your vehicle’s owners manual for specific information on how to install a carseat in your vehicle using the seat belt.
 If you have questions, please visit our car-seat.org forum and we’ll be happy to help answer them.